Francophile: Ottoman Empire

+Vietnam

+Ho Chi Minh learned to speak, write and to read French through his education in Saigon, French Indochina and his travels outside of Vietnam into the French merchant steamer, the Amiral de Latouche-Tréville to work as a kitchen helper.
+The ship departed on 5 June 1911 and arrived in Marseille, France on 5 July 1911.
+The ship then left for Le Havre and Dunkirk, returning to Marseille in mid-September of that year.
+Hồ began to show an interest in politics while living in France, he joined the Groupe des Patriotes Annamites (The Group of Vietnamese Patriots) in Paris where he became a member of the French Communist Party.

 Africa

 Central African Republic

 Colonel Jean-Bédel Bokassa of the Army of the Central African Republic seized power in 1965 and ruled until he was deposed by French troops in 1979.
 Bokassa was a great Francophile who maintained extremely close relations with France, often going elephant hunting with the French President Valéry Giscard d’Estaing.
 In 1977, Bokassa in imitation of his hero Napoleon crowned himself Emperor and renamed his nation the Central African Empire.
 Bokassa was also notorious as one of Africa's most brutal dictators, engaging in cannibalism, becoming so vicious that even the French could not stand supporting his regime anymore and thus the French Foreign Legion deposed the Emperor in 1979.
 Bokassa once nonchalantly told a French diplomat after his overthrow about the banquets he used to organize with the French style cooking that: "You never noticed it, but you ate human flesh."

+Democratic Republic of the Congo (Zaire)

+Patrice Lumumba was also a great francophile as well as Joseph-Désiré Mobutu because of its relations between Belgium and the Democratic Republic of the Congo which was ruled by Leopold II, King of the Belgians when he claimed the Congo Free State before it was reconstituted as a new territory, the Belgian Congo in 1908.
+On 30 June 1960, after 75 years of Belgian colonial rule in Central Africa, The Congo achieved its independence from Belgium, which later renamed as Zaire in 1971, before returning to its original name in 1997 with the First Congo War, nicknamed as (Africa's First World War).
+About half of Kinshasa residents feel solidarity towards Francophone countries, and French is seen as important for education and relations with the government.
+French is the sole official language of the Democratic Republic of the Congo.